 - Skipping an average of 42% of school days

-The hope is that by focusing in on the student populations who are most likely to be victims of violence (and also apparently most likely to be the perpetrators of violence), school and city officials will be able to help students improve their lives and avoid getting involved in situations that can lead to violence.
+The hope is that by focusing on the student populations who are most likely to be victims of violence (and also appear most likely to be the perpetrators of violence), school and city officials will be able to help students improve their lives and avoid getting involved in situations that can lead to violence.

 The program calls for various agencies to work together in their efforts to target the at-risk group of students; the police department, the Department of Children and Family Services, and various local nonprofit organizations will all contribute to helping these students reduce their likelihood of becoming victims of violent crimes.